ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingremovingservers.md

 {: #vc_addingremovingservers-removing-prereq}

 * Whenever possible, remove ESXi servers by using the {{site.data.keyword.vmwaresolutions_short}} console, because changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
 Therefore, remove ESXi servers from vCenter Server only for on-premises ESXi servers or ESXi servers that you can't or won't manage in the {{site.data.keyword.vmwaresolutions_short}} console.
-* If using NFS storage, NSX-V instances require at least two ESXi servers and NSX-T instances require at least three ESXi servers.
+* If you are using NFS storage, NSX-V instances require at least two ESXi servers and NSX-T instances require at least three ESXi servers.
-* If using vSAN storage, at least four ESXi servers are required.
+* If you are using vSAN storage, at least four ESXi servers are required.
 * When you remove ESXi servers, the servers are placed in maintenance mode, and after that, all the VMs running on the servers are migrated before they are removed from vCenter Server.
 For maximum of control over the relocation of VMs, it is recommended that you place the ESXi servers to be removed in maintenance mode and migrate the VMs running on them manually using the VMware vSphere Web Client.
 After that, remove the ESXi servers by using the {{site.data.keyword.vmwaresolutions_short}} console.
-* (NSX-V only) If F5 BIG-IP or FortiGate Virtual Appliance is installed on your ESXi server, you must migrate the F5 BIG-IP and FortiGate VMs to a different ESXi server than the one that is hosting the VMs.
+* (NSX-V only) If F5® BIG-IP® or FortiGate® Virtual Appliance is installed on your ESXi server, you must migrate the F5 BIG-IP and FortiGate VMs to a different ESXi server than the one that is hosting the VMs.
-* (NSX-V only) If IBM Spectrum Protect&trade; Plus is installed on your ESXi server, ensure that there are no active (failed or in progress) backup or restore operations, because these active operations might prevent the ESXi server to be removed.
+* (NSX-V only) If IBM Spectrum® Protect Plus is installed on your ESXi server, ensure that there are no active (failed or in progress) backup or restore operations, because these active operations might prevent the ESXi server to be removed.

 ### Procedure to remove ESXi servers
 {: #vc_addingremovingservers-removing-procedure}